• Re-accreditation 20 March 2017

 Course accreditation

-Report on accreditation of one higher education course of study offered by Campion Institute Limited
+Report on accreditation of one higher education course of study offered by Excelsia College

-TEQSA has determined, under section 49 of the Tertiary Education Quality and Standards Agency Act 2011 (the TEQSA Act), to grant accreditation of the following higher education course of study offered by Campion Institute Limited for a period of seven years until 12 December 2021:
+A delegate of TEQSA has accredited, under section 49 of the Tertiary Education Quality and Standards Agency Act 2011 (the TEQSA Act), the following higher education course of study offered by Excelsia College for a period of seven years until 1 March 2023:

-TEQSA has determined that the higher education course of study submitted by Campion for accreditation complies with the Provider Course Accreditation Standards.
-The course accreditation covers delivery at all Australian sites.
+TEQSA has determined that the one higher education courses of study submitted by Excelsia College for accreditation comply with the Provider Course Accreditation Standards and arrangements for delivery at all Australian sites.

 Decision